Post by purifyweirdshard on Dec 21, 2016 13:39:26 GMT -6

 IntiCreates: Initially a team that shared some of the main development earlier (see DICO and Monobit below).
 Work by members within Inti include concept art done by Yuji Natsume and Ippo Yamada having partial OST duties.
 IntiCreates is a larger company than ArtPlay for sure, with several concurrent projects and other teams.
 Their work now is focused on the mini-game, Bloodstained: Curse of the Moon.

-DICO: Not long after the "delay" was announced, IGA decided to bring on two new groups, DICO and Monobit, for development work.
-IntiCreates was doing a good job (as seen with the E3 demo), but were unaccustomed to the intricacies of using certain Unreal 4 tools proficiently, and specifically harnessing procedural generation.
+DICO: In latter 2016, IGA decided to bring on two new groups, DICO and Monobit, for development work.
+IntiCreates was doing a good job (as seen with the E3 2016 demo), but were unaccustomed to the intricacies of using certain Unreal 4 tools proficiently, and specifically harnessing procedural generation.
 DICO was brought in for this purpose and to handle other tasks in the "mass production" stage.

 For a look into the character of the company DICO:

 The group also includes a "talented programmer" that IGA has worked with in the past.
 IGA has stated that they know his previous work in and out.
 I'm thinking this is the same individual talked about in IGA's SXSW panel, the young guy who was very talented with his work on CV: Harmony of Despair.
 They also worked on FFXIV: A Realm Reborn.
 It seems we're in good hands.

 Monobit: This group will be providing technical expertise in regards to game engines, developing new components for Bloodstained's inner workings and giving support on all technical aspects.
 In the past, they have been known to write network infrastructure for games, so I personally wouldn't be surprised if they handled much of Bloodstained's online functionality.